RoboticSchools/Arduino/9.  Mini Table Fan/README.md

 # Task 2 - Mobile control Mini Table Fan

-Sure, here's the modified Arduino code that controls the DC motor using the software serial library with pins 2 and 3 as RX and TX, respectively:
+Arduino code that controls the DC motor using the software serial library with pins 2 and 3 as RX and TX, respectively:

 ```C++
 #include <SoftwareSerial.h>